Anushka-codergirl/c-programming-blog/content/blog/LoopControl/index.md

 A loop may contain another loop in its body.
 This type of a loop is called a nested loop.

 In a nested loop, the inner loop must terminate before the outer loop terminates.

+#### 5.Infinite Loop

+A loop that never ends.
+A loop becomes infinite loop if a condition never becomes false.
+You can make an endless loop by leaving the conditional expression empty.